 How To Start A Nonprofit In New Mexico

 To start a nonprofit corporation in New Mexico, you must file nonprofit articles of incorporation with the New Mexico Secretary of State.
-You can submit your nonprofit’s articles of incorporation in person, by mail, and online.
+You can submit your nonprofit’s articles of incorporation online.
 The articles of incorporation cost $25 to file.
 You must also submit an initial report ($10).
 Once filed with the state, your articles of incorporation officially create your New Mexico nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a New Mexico Nonprofit Guide: